Leeds Castle, C18

 The most surprising thing about The Salutation is its whereabouts.
 Though situated in a seemingly urban location at the end of Upper Strand Street in Sandwich, the archway to its courtyard feels like a portal to a rural estate.
 It is in fact on the edge of town nearest the sea.
 The house is a masterpiece of economy: a Queen Anne design that manages to be both compact and capacious.
-Apart from its good looks, it possesses a well-kempt garden.
+Apart from its good looks, it possesses a normally well-kempt garden.
 It was designed in 1911 by Edwin Lutyens for three bachelor brothers – two solicitors and a banker – called Farrer.
 The last survivor died in 1948, and it passed through the hands of a sculptor before becoming a well located plant nursery.
-Its unusual name, which originally belonged to a pub at that location, has thus re-acquired its meaning when it was turned into a B&B in 2004.
+Its unusual name, which originally belonged to a pub at that location, re-acquired its meaning when it was turned into a B&B in 2004.
 It reopened as a hotel in 2017, but closed in 2020.

 What we call Scotney Castle, near Lamberhurst, is actually two separate structures a few minutes’ walk apart.
 Much the more exciting is Scotney Old Castle, a wonderfully romantic affair set on an island in a lake fed by the River Bewl.
 Along with its glorious gardens, it offers the feel of a miniature Leeds Castle.
 The estate belonged in the C12 to Lambert de Scoteni, and the castle was first erected around 1380.
 Further additions were made from 1580 to 1630.
 It fell into disrepair, and in 1843 the New Castle was built in Tudor Revival style by Anthony Salvin.
 In 1970, the two castles were left to the National Trust.
 The New Castle was opened up to visitors from 2007, and parts of it were rented out for accommodation.
 The most famous tenants were Denis and Margaret Thatcher, who used the Belfry Suite as a retreat; his title was ‘Baronet Thatcher of Scotney in the County of Kent’.